siyul-park/uniflow/docs/debugging.md

 ### Continue

-Use this command to resume execution from a breakpoint.
+Resumes execution from a breakpoint.
 The program will continue running until it reaches the next breakpoint.

 ```sh
 (debug) continue